delington/obsidian-notes/CV.md

 - Monitoring deployments, CD
 - Bug fixes
 - Participating on team meetups
-- Created Rest APIs for communicating with Front End by JSON
+- Create Rest APIs for communicating with Front End by JSON
-- Created repositories and models for Spring and Hibernate ORM
-- Created JUnit tests for controllers, services, repositories
+- Communicate with DynamoDB through Spring Data